Devetzig/excel-automation-system/README.md

 ---

 ## How to Use
+*Project in progress – Excel files will be added soon.*
 1. Open `OrderManagement.xlsx` in Microsoft Excel.
 2. Enable macros if prompted.
 3. Use the **Instructions** sheet for navigation and guidance.